 Customers still have the possibility to redeem their collected Superpoints at other Rakuten services or to exchange them for voucher cards of brands like Douglas, Ikea, Otto etc.

 Services such as Rakuten TV, Tolino and Rakuten Viber are also not to be affected by the closure of the marketplace.
 In addition to the existing services, Rakuten also aims to enter the banking and mobile phone business, which has already been successfully implemented in Japan.
 Rakuten justifies this mainly by the fact that the marketplace has offered only limited growth potential in the market, they now want to focus mainly on advertising and digital content in the German market.

 Conclusion: What this means for your online shop

 If you have been running a store on the Rakuten Marketplace, now is the ideal time to switch to alternatives.
-Whether you switch to Amazon or build your own online store with shop systems such as Shopify or Magento - you have to weigh the pros and cons in advance.
+Whether you switch to Amazon or build your own online store with shop systems such as Shopify as Magento - you have to weigh the pros and cons in advance.
 In addition to the choice of platform, there is also the question of how to handle your fulfillment most effectively.
 If you don't want to take care of all the steps in processing your orders yourself, it makes sense to outsource specific processes and assign experts with your fulfillment.